vinceallenvince/tinytornado/README.md

 # tinytornado

 TinyTornado renders animated tornadoes in a web browser using JavaScript, CSS and the DOM.
-Note, while TinyTornado uses only basic HTML elements (no Canvas, SVG, etc), the animation runs best in [Google Chrome](https://www.google.com/chrome/browser/).
+It also makes use of both [FloraJS](http://github.com/vinceallenvince/FloraJS) and [Bit-Shadow Machine](http://github.com/vinceallenvince/Bit-Shadow-Machine).

 ##Install